 You have just finished reviewing a set of medical records.
 The client asked you to describe the injuries the plaintiff sustained in the crash.
 You want your report to contain natural-sounding writing.

 Do you ever wonder if you are setting the right tone with your writing?
-When it comes that many LNCs freeze in their tracks.
+When it comes to that, many LNCs freeze in their tracks.
 They’re afraid if they don’t use just the right (perfect) formula they won’t be effective in communication.
 They can get so frustrated that they want to give up and escape.

 Natural Sounding Writing Flows

 Writing reports for attorneys is just another form of conversation.
 It should not sound like you are charting in a medical record.
-Natural sounding writing flows.
+Natural-sounding writing flows.
 It is smooth; it carries the attorney from one point to the next.

 You have a natural-born talent to communicate – you have that skill already.
 Nurses have well-developed communication abilities.